splashkit/programming-arcana-cpp/Text.en/01-Progams-Procedures.md

   3. Red rectangular boxes on a line indicate points where other rules need to be applied.
 For example, the *letter* box within the *identifier* rule indicates that if you take this path you apply the *letter* rule at this point.
   4. Grey boxes with rounded corners represent text that must be entered into the code.
 For example, the small rounded box *A* within the *letter* rule indicates that if you take this path you type the letter *A* at this point in your code.

 These rules are a very efficient way of working out how you write the code to do or create something for a given language once you learn to read and work with them.
 We will always provide example code to illustrate points, but that code only shows one way of doing something.
-The syntax rules can be used much more creatively, so if you can make use of them you will be able to do much more with the progamming language.
+The syntax rules can be used much more creatively, so if you can make use of them you will be able to do much more with the programming language.

 Lets have a go at using the [identifier syntax] to create our own identifier.
 Imagine you are creating a program and inside this program you want to create a procedure that *draws an image*.
 As part of creating that procedure you will need to come up with an [identifier](#identifier_terminology) to name it.
 The name you want to use is *draw image*, as this captures what the procedure does.
 To work out how to write this in code you need to use the [identifier syntax].